deatrich/linux-home-server/appendix.md

 root:!$y$j9T$FFNwo6b8WAoEu...tQQhPaSIumPjNPXjWAe7h2M4:19519:0:99999:7:::
 ```

-### Allowing Secure-shell Access From Another Device in Your LAN
+### Allowing secure-shell access from another device in your LAN

 Another solution is to allow another device in your home network to have
 secure-shell access to the root account on your Ubuntu server or desktop.
 It